s-ol/alive/docs/guide.md

          osc  (require "osc"))

-It is common to have an [import][] and [import*][] expression at the top of an `alive` program to load all of the modules that will be used later, but the modules don't necessarily have to be loaded at the very beginning, as long as all symbols are defined before they are being used.
+It is common to have an [import][] and [import*][] expression at the top of an `alv` program to load all of the modules that will be used later, but the modules don't necessarily have to be loaded at the very beginning, as long as all symbols are defined before they are being used.